How Reliable are Causal Probing Interventions?: Background and Related Work

-\paragraph{Causal Probing} A prominent response to this concern has been \emph{causal probing}, which uses trained structural probes in order to intervene on models' representation of the probed property, observing the impact of interventions on models' predictions to analyze how the property is being used \cite{elazar2021amnesic,tucker2021counterfactual,lasri2022probing,davies2023calm}.
-Specifically, causal probing performs interventions $\doop(Z)$ that modify $M$'s representation of $Z$ in the embeddings $\rvh^l$, producing $\hat{\rvh^l}$, where interventions can either encode a counterfactual value $Z = z'$ (denoted $\doop(Z = z')$ where $z \neq z'$), or remove the representation of $Z$ entirely (denoted $\doop(Z = 0)$).
-Following the intervention, modified embeddings $\hat{\rvh^l}$ are fed back into $M$ beginning at layer $l+1$ to complete the forward pass, yielding intervened predictions $\Pr_M( \cdot | \rvx, \doop(Z))$.
-Comparison with the original predictions $\Pr_M( \cdot | \rvx)$ allows one to measure the extent to which $M$ uses its representation of $Z$ in computing $\Pr_M( \cdot | \rvx)$.
+\paragraph{Causal Probing} A prominent response to this concern has been \emph{causal probing}, which uses probes to remove or alter that property in the model's representation, and measuring the impact of such interventions on the model's predictions (\citealp{elazar2021amnesic,tucker2021counterfactual,lasri2022probing,davies2023calm}; see \cref{fig:framework}).
+Specifically, causal probing performs interventions $\doop(Z)$ that modify $M$'s representation of $Z$ in the embeddings $\rvh^l$, producing $\hat{\rvh}^l$, where interventions can either encode a counterfactual value $Z = z'$ (denoted $\doop(Z = z')$ where $z \neq z'$), or remove the representation of $Z$ entirely (denoted $\doop(Z = 0)$).
+Following the intervention, modified embeddings $\hat{\rvh}^l$ are fed back into $M$ beginning at layer $l+1$ to complete the forward pass, yielding intervened predictions $\Pr_M( \cdot | \rvx, \doop(Z))$.
+Comparison with the original predictions $\Pr_M(\cdot | \rvx)$ allows one to measure the extent to which $M$ uses its representation of $Z$ in computing them.